visprax/PyProjects/28-crawler/README.md

 the OS to notify when it's ready, as opposed to *polling* (constantly asking the OS whether the data is ready yet or not).

-`asyncio`'s *event loop* is responsible for handling those I/O events. (e.g. file is ready, data arrived, flushing is done, ...), event loop can decide to continue with the application while a server is trying to send a respond to a previous non-blocking request, whenever the data arrived, it can continue with the part of the application that deals with that data, the `await` keyword is used to tell the event loop that at this
+`asyncio`'s *event loop* is responsible for handling those I/O events. (e.g. File is ready, data arrived, flushing is done, ...), event loop can decide to continue with the application while a server is trying to send a respond to a previous non-blocking request, whenever the data arrived, it can continue with the part of the application that deals with that data, the `await` keyword is used to tell the event loop that at this